 You can help monarch butterflies by planting milkweed, the food plant they need to survive.
 This article will explain where to get seed, how to attract monarchs, and why it will make a real difference.
 Your garden can help this magnificent species survive.

 How Does Planting Milkweed Help?

-According to the 2018 Monarch Butterfly Count, the magnificent orange and black monarch is a threatened species.
+The magnificent orange and black monarch is a threatened species.
 This means that its population is under serious pressure and susceptible to crashing.
 There are many theories about how this situation came about, including the use of pesticides on agricultural fields.
 According to this theory, the toxic pesticides seep into the surrounding roadsides and fields, killing many wild plants, including the milkweed plant (Asclepias syriaca).
 Monarch butterfly caterpillars only eat milkweed.
 Without an abundance of this plant, the species is in trouble.

 Here's Where You Can Get Milkweed Seeds to Help Save Monarchs